microsoft/maro/docs/source/key_components/dashboard_visualization.rst

 ~~~~~~~~~~~~~~~~~~~~

 The dumped data from environment is the data source of visualization.
-User needs to specify a parameter when creating Env object to determine
-if needs to dump data.

-To generate data, user needs to specify the parameter **options**.
+To generate data, user needs to specify the parameter **options** when creating Env object.
 Type of value of this parameter should be Dictionary.

 If user does not need to dump data, then there is no need to pass value to
 this parameter.
 If the value for key "enable-dump-snapshot" of this parameter is an empty string,